karolinevildlyng/Introduction-to-Voyant/README.md

 7. What can you learn about this corpus from the word cloud?

 ## Exercise 2 - contrast and compare Frankenstein (1818) with Frankenstein (1831) (in groups of two or three)
-1. Upload the H. C Andersen corpus.
+1. Upload the Frankenstein corpora.
 Make sure the stop word list is edited.
-2. Again, which insights into the fairy tales of H. C Andersen and the Grimm brothers can Voyant provide?
+2. Again, which insights into the two versions can Voyant provide?
 3. Check numbers for density, readability and the co-ocurence of words.
 Specifically pay attention to the tool Contexts.
-4. Repeat the process for the Grimm brothers corpus in a separate browser window.
-5. Do you see differences between the two corpora?
+4. Do you see differences between the two corpora?
 If so, what are the main differences?

 ## Alternative exercise 2 - contrast and compare novels from the time period around the publishing of Frankenstein (1818)
 1. Upload the Frankenstein (1818) corpus.
 Make sure the stop word list is edited.